Terms and conditions

 2.7.3 Not to behave in an aggressive way.
 Any aggression whether verbal or physical will not be tolerated; this includes comments made via social media and networks.

-2.7.5 Not to bring to the Room or the Building or keep or use any illegal drugs including new psychoactive substances (formerly referred to as legal highs) or any equipment or drugs paraphernalia whatsoever which may be used in connection with illegal drugs;
+2.7.5 Not to bring or have delivered to the Room or the Building or keep or use any illegal drugs including new psychoactive substances (formerly referred to as legal highs) or any equipment or drugs paraphernalia whatsoever which may be used in connection with illegal drugs.

 2.7.6 Not to bring into the Room or the Building or keep or store any food or drink which is illegal in the United Kingdom or which has been brought into the United Kingdom illegally whether imported by you or anyone else in breach of United Kingdom customs rules and regulations.

 If you are in breach of the above or if the University reasonably believes you to be in breach of the above, the University will take action under its own disciplinary procedures including entering your Room to confiscate items such as musical equipment laser pointers or drugs and drugs paraphernalia, and the University will also notify the police (as appropriate).